semantic-systems/CinderellaDiscourseAnalysis/README.md

 _download the .html file to interact with Cinderellas🧚🏻‍♀️_

 Each node represents a sentence from different versions of Cinderella, temporally ordered.
 Different versions are indicated by the color.
+Edges represent similarities between each sentences across versions.

+This representation aims to discover how stories of Cinderella are told differently.

-Assuming there is something as a "core cinderella"
+We assume that there is something as a "core cinderella", which is represented as
 - a sequence of events that is perceived as the essence of a piece of narrative
-- or, something invariance in the variances of the same story (seeing that as finding class properties with observations from instances)
+- or, the invariance in the variances of the same story (seeing that as finding class properties with observations from instances)

 # Resources
 1. Gutenberg Project